home-assistant/home-assistant.io/source/_integrations/switchbot_cloud.markdown

 ### switchbot_cloud.list_devices

-This service lists all the available devices for the SwitchBot API.
+This action lists all the available devices for the SwitchBot API.

 | Field name  | Description                                |
 | ----------- | ------------------------------------------ |